 - Non-vitreous (Low density) – Tile with water absorption of more than 7.0 percent

 - Semi-vitreous (Medium density) – Tile with water absorption of more than 3.0 percent, but not more than 7.0 percent

 - Vitreous (High Density) – Tile with water absorption of more than 0.5 percent, but not more than 3.0 percent

 - Impervious (Extremely dense) – Tile with water absorption of 0.5 percent or less.
 This is where porcelain tile is generally categorized

 Reflecting the density of the tile body, ceramic tiles are also classified by their water absorption rate apart from the resistance to wear and tear.
 The water absorption rate is directly related with the suitability of the various types of tile for interior or exterior applications.
-For exterior applications, the selected tiles must have a very low water absorption rate, especially in climates subjected to rainfall, freezing, and thawing cycles.
+For exterior applications, the selected tiles must have a very low water absorption rate (as close to an impervious rating as possible), especially in climates subjected to rainfall, freezing, and thawing cycles.
 A low water absorption rate also enables a tile to absorb food or beverage stains on a lesser percentage.
 This is usually a porcelain tile, which has a moisture absorption rating of less than 0.5 %.How much moisture will your tiled surface encounter?